 Cost accounting has always been associated with industrial firms.
 However, in today’s competitive market, cost accounting is increasingly being used in service industries such as banks, insurance companies, transportation organisations, power generation companies, hospitals, passenger transport and railways, hotels, road maintenance, educational institutions, road lighting, canteens, and port trusts, among others.

-The costing method utilised in these businesses is known as ‘Operating Costing’.
-According to the Institute of Cost and Management Accountants [UK] operating costing is, ‘that form of operating costing which applies where standardised services are supplied either by an undertaking or by a service cost centre within an undertaking’.
+The costing method utilised in above mentioned businesses is known as ‘Operating Costing’.
+According to the Institute of Cost and Management Accountants [UK], operating costing is, ‘that form of operating costing which applies where standardised services are supplied either by an undertaking or by a service cost centre within an undertaking’.

 Nature of Operating Costing

 The fundamental purpose of operating costing is to quantify the cost of the services delivered by the firm.